Drfeelgood16/Obsidian-Vault/History Vault/World History/Bronze Age/Mesopotamia/Sumeria/History/Post-Akkadian Sumeria.md

 Ur-Nammus successor Shulgi made sweeping reforms in the empire by instituting taxes, a national calendar, and archives.
 Shulgi wasn't a passive leader and his military conquest were many.
 He captured Susa from the Elamites and expanded northwards towards Akkad.
 At the height of the expansion Ur reached as far as Anatolia.

 After a failed campaign into Elam, the Elamites combined forces with Susa and surrounded Ur.
 They sacked the city, ended the dynasty and occupied Sumeria.
+This would be the end of Sumerian rule in Mesopotamia.
+Eventually the semites would kick out the Elamites from Sumeria and establish the civilization of [[Babylon]].